 - Red and Black and Evil All Over: Anime-only trope: Ichigo's normal bankai reiatsu is blue-lined black and his Hollowfication changed this to a red-lined black.
 The anime retains this colour scheme until Ichigo gains the Final Getsuga Tenshou.
 In the manga, Ichigo's normal bankai reiatsu is actually a yellowish-white and his Hollowfication turns it pitch black during the battle with Byakuya whereupon it remains black ever after.

-- Sarcastic Confession: He pointed out he was Zangetsu on a number of occasions, but always in such a way as to guarantee Ichigo wouldn't believe him.
+- Sarcastic Confession: He pointed out he was Zangetsu during his fight with Ichigo in the Visored training arc, but he did so in such a way as to guarantee Ichigo wouldn't believe him.

 - Sealed Badass in a Can: It is revealed that he was kept suppressed in the depths of Ichigo's soul by Old Man Zangetsu, who wanted to replace him as the core of Ichigo's powers; and by Uruhara's reishi strings, which had been attached to White's soul while it was inside Masaki and kept it suppressed as long as Isshin was nearby.
 Uruhara's Shattered Shaft training awoke him and Ichigo's difficult fights in Soul Society fully unleashed him.